abagayev/stop-russia/automation/compose/README.md

 docker compose up
 ```

-Compose controls container on your maching using simple yaml file.
+Compose controls container on your matching using simple yaml file.

 ### How to increase number of bombardier instances